mankenavenkatesh/Language-Agnosticism/README.md

 # Language Agnostic

 ## Why do we have so many programming languages?
+In the beginning, there was nothing.
+Then came about massive advancements in computers at Bletchley Park, and with these advancements came the first methods for programming computers:
+Pushing Buttons that represent binary numbers
+Then someone said “hey, if we run the same code a few times, why do we have to push a button each time” and so came punch cards.

+Then people realised that they could run a program on a computer that will let them write code there.
+Thus, FORTRAN and Lisp were born.
+These were the first programming languages, but they were very complicated and hard to use.

+As time advanced, computers became stronger and more people wanted to program.
+Some people decided that it would be better to create newer, more powerful languages, and thus came about c, COBOL, Basic, and many others.

+But that wasn't it.
+People wanted simpler and more powerful programming languages, bringing about Java and C++.

+And yet, both Java and C++ are archaic by modern standards.
+Microsoft created a platform called .NET and merged it with Java and C++ into C#, merged .NET with BASIC to get Visual Basic, and later other programming languages, some of which took off, others which did not.

+But take C# and take a modern language like Go, Rust, and Python, all of which seem to be simpler than C#.

 ## What does language agnosticism mean?
 It may sound scary at first, but all it means is more or less language independence.
 That is, your ability as a software engineer should not be limited to a very specific set of languages.
 Instead, you should be able to quickly learn new paradigms which fit your needs and use them effectively.
 In particular, I argue that software engineering is not simply about writing code: it's about architecting a correct and well-designed solution to a problem.
 As a result, code is merely an expressive tool for realizing the engineering task you just performed.